 • Succinylcholine and drugs based on it often provoke bradycardia, which threatens to stop the activity of the heart - asystole;

-Fortunately, serious consequences are extremely rare.
+Fortunately, severe consequences occur extremely rarely.

-Late Complications
+Late complications

-Dangerous long-term effects include:
+Dangerous long-term consequences include:

-• cognitive impairment: memory disorder, difficulty in logical thinking, difficulty concentrating on objects.
-In these cases, it is difficult for the child to study at school, he is often distracted, cannot read books for a long time;
+• cognitive impairment: memory disorder, difficulty logical thinking, difficulty concentrating on objects.
+In these cases, it is difficult for the child to study at school, he is often distracted, and cannot read books for a long time;

 • frequent dizziness;